alukosdev/ccsp/guidance/owasp-top-10.md

 ==- Insufficient Logging and Monitoring
 !!!
-In 2021, this risk was renamed to [Security Logging and Monitoring Failures](#security-logging-and-monitoring-failures).
+This risk was *renamed* to [Security Logging and Monitoring Failures](#security-logging-and-monitoring-failures) in 2021.
 !!!
 ==- Security Logging and Monitoring Failures